 The purpose of bleach on hair is to reach deep down into the hair shaft and lift the color.
-But according to the Cleveland clinic this process can strip all the protective fibers and oils within your mane.
-The end result is strands that are more susceptible and prone to becoming dry and damaged.
+But according to the Cleveland Clinic this process can strip all the protective fibers and oils within your strands.
+The end result is hair that’s more susceptible and prone to becoming dry and damaged.
 Fortunately, bleach damage to your hair won’t last forever.
-It just requires some extra TLC and patience to let the damage grow out over time.
+It just requires some extra care, and patience to let the damage grow out over time.

 How To Care For Bleached Hair With Damage

-Editor’s Tip: Hot showers may feel like the ultimate delight, but using too much hot water can strip your hair (and skin) of natural oils, which can lead to fading color and dryness.
-Play it safe and turn down the water temperature when showering.
+Editor’s tip: Hot showers may feel like the ultimate delight, but using too much hot water can strip your hair (and skin) of natural oils, which can lead to fading color and dryness.
+Play it safe and turn down the water temperature while showering.

 Bleach-damaged hair needs all the hydration it can get.
-Once your wash session is complete, follow up with a leave-in hair treatment to help seal in moisture and keep your strands hydrated.
+Once your wash session is complete, follow up with a leave-in product as it’s one of the best hair treatments to help seal in moisture and keep your strands hydrated.
 Try the L’Oréal Paris Elvive Extraordinary Oil Treatment, which works to hydrate and nourish dry hair.
-Apply a generous amount of product onto damp hair, massaging it into the lengths and making sure to concentrate on the ends.
+Apply a generous amount of product onto damp hair, massaging it into the lengths and making sure to concentrate it on the ends.

-This tip goes for hair of all types because using hot tools without a heat protectant is a recipe for damage.
+This goes for hair of all types because using hot tools without a heat protectant is a recipe for damage and even breakage.
 Not to mention, it can cause your hair color to fade prematurely.
-Always make sure to spritz on the L’Oréal Paris Elvive Dream Lengths Heat Slayer Pre-Iron Spray Leave-In before heat-styling.
-Besides providing 450-degree heat protection, it works to reduce frizz, seal in shine, and hydrate your hair.
+Always make sure to spritz on the L’Oréal Paris Elvive Dream Lengths Heat Slayer Pre-Iron Spray Leave-In before reaching for your flat iron, or the L’Oréal Paris EverPure Sulfate-Free Weightless Blow Dry Primer, Heat Protectant before you blow dry your hair.
+Besides providing 450-degree heat protection, they work to reduce frizz, seal in shine and hydrate your hair.

-According to the American Academy of Dermatology (AAD), the sun can make hair weak, brittle, and dry, and this is especially true for a hair that’s bleached.
-If you’re planning to spend an extended amount of time outdoors, cover your hair properly and seek shade as often as possible.
+According to the American Academy of Dermatology (AAD), the sun can make hair weak, brittle and dry, especially hair that is bleached.
+If you’re planning to spend an extended amount of time outdoors, remember to cover your hair properly and seek shade as often as possible.